meghnathomas/MILPNet/README.rst

 constraints: system hydraulics, hydraulic devices, status checks, control rules

-The file :code:`solve_for_optimal_pump_scheduling.py` builds and solves the optimization problem for a modified version of network ANET/Net1.
+The file :code:`example2_solve_for_optimal_pump_scheduling.py` builds and solves the optimization problem for a modified version of network ANET/Net1.
 We generate plots displaying the MILPNet optimization results for pump flow rates under different cost structures.

-The Networks folder includes 8 benchmark networks for testing and validation (+ 1 network to demonstrate the pump scheduling example).
+The Networks folder includes 8 benchmark networks for testing and validation (+ 2 networks to demonstrate pump scheduling examples).
 The original network names, modifications, and sources are as follows:

 .. list-table::
    :header-rows: 1